 Why is the American diet so low in magnesium?
-Magnesium is virtually never added back to our soils in synthetic fertilizers, despite the fact that crops continually lower soil magnesium.
+Magnesium is rarely added back to the soils in synthetic fertilizers, despite the fact that crops continually lower soil magnesium.
 This is because magnesium is the center of the chlorophyll molecule.
 It is not added back to our foods after processing either.

 For example, 99% of the magnesium in sugarcane is lost when it is refined into white sugar, while 80 - 96% of the magnesium content of wheat is removed when it is refined into white flour.
 But magnesium is not added back into so-called enriched flour.1 Fats (e.g. butter, margarine, oils, shortenings) contain no magnesium, and meat and dairy products are generally poor sources of magnesium.1 When vegetables are cooked, 50% of their magnesium may be lost in the cooking water.
 Therefore, the typical American diet can put one at risk for a magnesium deficiency.